-Forestry at USC consists of: Forest Industries Research Centre (FIRC), Tropical Forests and People Research Centre (TFPRC), as well as the Brisbane-based National Centre for Timber Durability and Design Life (NCTDDL).
+Forestry at UniSC consists of: Forest Industries Research Centre (FIRC), Tropical Forests and People Research Centre (TFPRC), as well as the Brisbane-based National Centre for Timber Durability and Design Life (NCTDDL).
 There are no coursework degrees currently offered.

-This guide has been created to connect the USC Library to the teams of researchers in our three forestry-based research centres.
+This guide has been created to connect the UniSC Library to the teams of researchers in our three forestry-based research centres.
 The content is to communicate what resources the Library already has in place, plus a list of relevant websites.

 The HDR checklist (HDR Resources tab) is designed to remind research students of some of the tasks they should consider completing as part of their researcher training.